stefonarch/LXQt-Wayland-files/README.md

 The most usable stacking compositor for a traditional LXQt experience: notifications, lxqt-runner, pcmanfm-qt, multiple desktops and lxqt-panel with some limits and quirks do work.
 In addition many resource-friendly desktop effects and animations.

-Reading and editing config file(s) is mandatory for customizing.

 #### Issues

-* lxqt-notificationd steals focus
+* `lxqt-notificationd` steals focus
-* `PCmanFm-qt --desktop` can be used, windows can go under it, sticky needs a rule.
+* `PCmanFm-qt --desktop` can be used, windows can go under it, sticky needs a window rule.
-* positioning of windows needs rules
+* positioning of windows needing rules
 * With yatbfw and lxqt-panel in fullscreen both are visible (middle click on the icon to close lxqt-panel)

 ## Sway (tiling)